New Trends in Transmission Technology

 Once a favorite among car enthusiasts around the world, the manual transmission is no longer the preferred transmission for many auto manufacturers.
 Regulatory requirements and increased competition are forcing manufacturers to look for more fuel-efficient technologies when it comes to autos, including technologies that specifically affect transmissions.
 As transmissions continue to see incremental changes, it is possible that manual transmissions will experience the same fate as the mighty dinosaurs—extinction.
 Although there are some auto manufacturers who continue to offer these vehicles, you can expect to see fewer and fewer vehicles with manual transmissions each year.

 Many people continue to be fascinated by the automotive industry.
-Whether you are a car enthusiast, or you have a transmission that needs rebuilding or replacing, our team at My Transmission Expert is your go-to source for all things transmissions.
-Our automotive technicians offer high-quality service options for transmission repair.
-If you are in or around the Houston area, we encourage you to stop by our shop so we can give you a quote on your next transmission repair or service.
+Whether you are a car enthusiast, or you have a transmission that needs transmission that needs rebuilding, our team at My Transmission Experts is your go-to source for all automotive service, maintenance, and inspections.
+Our local automotive technicians offer high-quality service options and financing if you need transmission repair.
+If you are in or around the Houston area, we encourage you to stop by one of our shops so we can give you a quote on your next transmission repair or service.